 Changing the “Face” of Mathematics

-In 2017, Erica Graham, Reagan Higgins, Shelby Wilson and Candice Price launched the website Mathematically Gifted and Black (MGB).
+In 2017, Dr. Erica Graham, Dr. Reagan Higgins, Dr. Candice Price, and Dr. Shelby Wilson and launched the website Mathematically Gifted and Black (MGB).
 MGB is a website to celebrate the diversity of Black mathematicians, highlighting their contributions to the mathematical sciences and community.
-Dr. Price will talk about the inspiration behind this website, discuss some of the profiles, and describe the impacts of this initiative.
+The MGB founders will talk about the inspiration behind this website, discuss some of the profiles, and describe the impacts of this initiative.